-Even though they are at the top of their individual food chains due to their huge stature, most whales are seriously endangered.
-There are thought to be only around 300 North Atlantic right whales remaining, with the number of other species varying from around 10,000 – 90,000.
-Whales are big, and this makes them bigger targets in the water for anyone who wishes them harm.
-Currently the situation is salvageable, but if things continue as they are currently then this could change and we could begin to lose many of the species of whale we have become accustomed to seeing in our oceans.
+Even though they are at the top of the food chain, many whales are classified as endangered.
+It is estimated that around 350 North Atlantic right whales remain, with the number of other species varying from around 10,000 – 90,000.
+As we know, whales are extremely large animals, and this makes them easy targets.
+Currently, the status of the whale species is salvageable, but if whale conservation efforts are not increased, then we could be in danger of seeing many species of whales going extinct.

 Whales suffer from similar problems as many other marine-based animals.
 These problems include: